Pullusb/GP_onion_peel/README.md

 ## Changelog:

+0.6.6

+- feat-wip: peel editing set origin to geometry
+    - easier rotation and scale
+    - break the re-edit process, need a fix

 0.6.5

 - fix: crash on edit > scrub > undo. assigning an empty gp data and deleting old ones early in the update seem to prevent unreferenced pointer.